LongTengDao/j-toml/docs/English/README.md

 *   type: `Error`

 There will be an error thrown, when the arguments not meet the requirement or there is any error within the source.
-Parsing during parsing caused by hacking will also be blocked.
+Parsing during parsing caused by hacking source will also be blocked.

 This library will not cause stack overflow error unexpectedly due to too deep tables or arrays, or too many escaping in basic string, or too many underscores in integer or float.

 `TOML.parse[1.0]` `TOML.parse[0.5]` `TOML.parse[0.4]` `TOML.parse[0.3]` `TOML.parse[0.2]` `TOML.parse[0.1]`
 -----------------------------------------------------------------------------------------------------------

+This library's support policy for previous versions of the TOML specification is under the principle of not causing unnecessary errors.
+For example, although `""""Hi!""""` is not supported until 1.0, but in 0.5 you can get the same value via `'"Hi!"'`, so there won't be an error thrown;
+`inf` can really not be expressed until 0.5, so in order to avoid unexpected behavior that a 0.4-compliant downstream program has not considered, the parser behaves version-dependent.

-If there is no special reason (e.g. the downstream program could not deal with `Infinity`、`NaN`、fractional seconds and edge date-time values, Local Date-Time / Local Date / Local Time types, empty string key name, mixed type array even array of tables / table under array of arrays structure yet), the latest version is recommended.
+So, if there is no specific reason (e.g. the downstream program could not deal with `Infinity`, `NaN`, fractional seconds and edge date-time values, Local Date-Time / Local Date / Local Time types, empty string key name, mixed type array even array of tables / table under array of arrays structure yet), the latest version is recommended.

 ### `arguments` (object style)